ColinKennedy/rez_developer_packages/rez_batch_process/README.md

 - do more unittest.
 Variants class
 -  make sure fix / reporting works with source packages that contain variants
  - and built packages

-- does has_python_package account for source packages + variants?
-Because it needs to!
- - Also technically source packages need to be built in order to determine if they are a Python package